kakush30/Project-7-AB-Test/README.md

 alpha individual = 0.05/2 = 0.025

-There was no discrepensy between the hypothesis test and sign test.
+There was no discrepancy between the hypothesis test and sign test.

 #### Recommendations

 I done two hypothesis test, one was the Gross Conversion & other Net Conversion.

-Gross Conversion: The Gross Conversion defination is it is the ratio of the number of users enrolling in the course to the number of user who clicked Start Now Button.
+Gross Conversion: The Gross Conversion definition is it is the ratio of the number of users enrolling in the course to the number of user who clicked Start Now Button.
 As the pop-up page recommend the minimum time required per week to complete this course, it reduce the total number of users enrolling for free Trial.
 Also the coaches able to concentrate on less number of students, and able to convert them from Free Trial to Paid Service.

-Net Conversion: The Net Conversion defination is the number of users who enrolled for the Free Trial and make their first payment to the number of users who clicked the start free trial button.
+Net Conversion: The Net Conversion definitionis the number of users who enrolled for the Free Trial and make their first payment to the number of users who clicked the start free trial button.
 There is no statistically change in it

-My recommendations on this
+My recommendations on this if the number of users in Free Trial are quite large then its best to launch.
+If not, then its best not to launch this as it may loose user's of Paid Service.

 ## Follow-Up Experiment

 This Experiment is based on student that is about to enroll, that is they are in free service.

-For reducng the attrition rate in early of course, that is those students who left the course early because they are unknowledgeable about pre requisite learnings.
+For reducing the attrition rate in early of course, that is those students who left the course early because they are unknowledgeable about pre requisite leanings.

 For that we need a course or a Project during the Free Trial, so the users able to get an idea what prerequisite knowledge they should know & and what the course is all about.
 The system also need an auto grader so Coaches spend more time to help those users who passed this project and continued in the Course afterward.